 As part of the online application, applicants will be asked to submit the following required documents:

-Purpose: The Supplementary Questionnaire provides an opportunity to describe examples of your experience and accomplishments from your education and life and work experience that show you have the knowledge, skills, abilities, and other requirements (KSAOs) listed in the vacancy announcement for the position of construction engineer.
-You can draw examples from any part of your personal experience.
+Purpose: The Supplementary Questionnaire provides an opportunity to describe examples of your experience and accomplishments from your education, life and work experience that show you have the knowledge, skills, abilities, and other requirements (KSAOs) listed in the vacancy announcement for the position of Construction Engineer.

 Instructions: During the application process, you will be asked to individually address each of the numbered items listed below, limiting responses to 2,000 characters or less for each item.
 Examples can be drawn from any part of your personal experience.
 You should compose your replies carefully, as one of the skills necessary to succeed as a Foreign Service Construction Engineer is the ability to write clearly and concisely.

 A Narrative Autobiography (two-to-three page typed equivalent – no more than 5,000 characters) which discusses your:

 The narrative autobiography is included inside the online application.